theintrospectiveidiot/decision-tree-in-C/README.md

 ## decision tree in C

-An implementation of a basic decision tree in C from scratch.
+produces a basic decision tree for an arbitrary dataset with n-ary branches, implemented in C.

-The necessary data structures are in [tree.h](https://github.com/theintrospectiveidiot/decision-tree-in-C/blob/master/tree.h) and the functions for the tree to work are in [funcs.h](https://github.com/theintrospectiveidiot/decision-tree-in-C/blob/master/funcs.h).
+the necessary data structures are in [tree.h](https://github.com/theintrospectiveidiot/decision-tree-in-C/blob/master/tree.h) and the functions for the tree to work are in [funcs.h](https://github.com/theintrospectiveidiot/decision-tree-in-C/blob/master/funcs.h).

-Also, don't forget to add `#define TOTAL n` at the top, where n is the no. of rows of your dataset.
+u can feed or "fit" your data with `make_feature()` and `push_things()`. also, don't forget to add `#define TOTAL n` at the top, where n is the no. of rows of your dataset.

 ## P. S.